 Charlie Hunnam (Arthur), Jude Law (Vortigern), Astrid Berges-Frisbey (The Mage), Djimon Honsou (Bedevere), Eric Bana (King Uther Pendragon), Aidan Gillen (Bill), Neil Maskell (Backlack), Freddie Fox (Rubio), Craig McGinlay (Percival), Michael McElhatton (Jack’s Eye), Mikael Persbrandt (Greybeard), Tom Wu (George), Kingsley Ben-Adir (Wet Stick), Annabelle Wallis (Maggie), Peter Ferdinando (Earl of Mercia), Poppy Delevigne (Igraine), Nicola Wren (Lucy), Oliver Barker & Zac Barker (Young Arthur 2 Years)

 King Arthur may or may not have existed.
-There are scanty historical documents written several centuries later that suggest he may have been a warlord (no mention of a king) in the 5th Century A.D., although some question has been placed on the authenticity of these texts.
+There are scanty historical documents written several centuries later that suggest he may have been a warlord (no mention of a king) in England of the 5th Century A.D., although some question has been placed on the authenticity of these texts.
 A stone discovered in 1998 at Tintagel Castle with the name Artognu was taken as evidence but the stretch to connect names has been ridiculed by historians.

 What Ritchie essentially serves up as a King Arthur film retooled as a Michael Bay film.
 This is immediately apparent from the opening scenes where the assault on Camelot occurs with battle elephants about the size of Godzilla storming the castle, troops spilling out of command hutches on the elephant’s backs, amid the tossing of magic fireballs, and rival armies clashing atop collapsing aqueducts.
 The rest of the film stumbles through a series of overblown action sequences interspersed with occasional bits of the Arthurian legends whenever Ritchie remembers to get back to them.